Delta1 Chamaeleontis

-Delta^{1} Chamaeleontis, Latinized from δ^{1} Chamaeleontis, is a close double star located in the constellation Chamaeleon.
-It has a combined apparent visual magnitude of 5.47, which is just bright enough for the star to be faintly seen on a dark rural night.
-With an annual parallax shift of 9.36 mas, it is located around 350 light years from the Sun.
+Delta^{1} Chamaeleontis is a close double star located in the constellation Chamaeleon.
+Its name is a Bayer designation that is Latinized from δ^{1} Chamaeleontis, and abbreviated Delta^{1} Cha or δ^{1} Cha.
+They have a combined apparent visual magnitude of 5.47, which is just bright enough to be faintly visible to the naked eye as a point of light on a dark rural night.
+With an annual parallax shift of 9.36 mas, it is located around 350 ly 350 light years from the Sun.

 This pair is one of two stars named Delta Chamaeleontis, the other being the slightly brighter Delta^{2} Chamaeleontis located about 6 arcminutes away.
 Delta Chamaeleontis forms the southernmost component of the constellation's "dipper" or bowl.
 Together with Gamma Chamaeleontis, they point to a spot that is within 2° of the south celestial pole.

 The two components of Delta^{1} Chamaeleontis have visual magnitudes of 6.3 and 6.5.
 As of 2000, the pair had an angular separation of 0.783 arcseconds along a position angle of 83.8°.
-They can be separated by a 20 cm aperture telescope.
+They can be visually separated using a 20 cm aperture telescope.
 The pair is a source of X-ray emission with a flux of 27.4e−17 W/m^{2}.
 The stellar classification of Delta^{1} Chamaeleontis is K0 III, which matches an evolved K-type giant star.